Clarke Historical Museum

 The Clarke Historical Museum (formerly the Clarke Memorial Museum) in Eureka, California contains the area's premier collection of California North Coast regional and cultural history.
-The facility has an entire Native American wing, Nealis Hall, which features an extensive internationally recognized collection of basketry, regalia, stoneware, implements, and other objects indicative of the culture and creativity of local and regional Native American groups including the Wiyot (whose ancestral territory the Clarke resides), Yurok, Karuk and Hupa Tribes.
-The Eureka Visitors Center is located in the main hall of the museum.
-The Clarke Museum is a 501 (c)3 non-profit.
+The facility houses a Native American wing, Nealis Hall, which features an internationally recognized collection of basketry, regalia, stoneware, implements, and other objects indicative of the culture and creativity of local and regional Native American groups including the Wiyot (on whose ancestral territory the Clarke resides), Yurok, Karuk and Hupa Tribes.
+The Clarke Museum is a 501(c)3 nonprofit.